attilaolah/homelab/README.md

 - A Unique Local Address (ULA) prefix in `fd00::/8` (often shown as `scope global` in `ip addr`).
 On these modems this appears as `fdaa:bbcc:ddee:0/64`.

 The router has IPv6 pinholing configured to access the load balancers from the outside.
-Cloudflare sits in front of them and provides IPv4 connectivity.
+Cloudflare sits in front of the load balancers and provides IPv4 connectivity

 For now, most networks run in dual-stack mode, all networks being part of the `10.0.0.0/8` & `fd10::/8` subnets, which are both routable locally.